New face covering rules from Friday 24 July 2020

 As it will be the law to wear face coverings in these settings, you could face a fine or be refused entry if you don’t comply or qualify for an exemption.

 To assist in protecting public health you must also wear a face covering when you visit some council buildings, including the Civic Centre and Gateway, where social distancing may be difficult and where you could encounter people you do not normally meet.
 You don’t need to wear a face covering when you visit the Household Waste Recycling Centre in Millbrook.
-Additionally, the new rules don’t currently apply to libraries and visitor attractions (but this is subject to review).

 Scientific evidence suggests that, when used correctly, wearing a face covering may reduce the spread of COVID-19, helping to protect others.